NaimAyat/UCLA_CS131/Lab4.md

    * Answer: Yes.
 By definition of a subtype, if B is contained in C, then C has all properties of B. If A is contained in B, then B has all properties of A. Hence, C must have all properties of A.
 6. In Java, is the graph of the subtype relation a tree?
 If so, explain why and say what the root is.
 If not, give a counterexample.
    * Answer: No. You could have a one type which is a valid subtype of two or more parent types.
 This is not a tree.
 7. Take the following subset of the C++ grammar.
 What are the tokens?
+Show that the grammar is ambiguous.
    ```
    expression:
      expresion?expression : expression